The Miracle Makers?

 However, one of several key differences between their practices is that professors Yamanaka and Gurdon spent time in the lab perfecting their proofs and guaranteeing their science at a microbiological level.
 They did not treat a single patient.

-Conversely, by already treating hundreds, if not thousands, of human patients, Blue Horizon appears to be decades ahead of the Nobel winners.
+Conversely, by already treating thousands of human patients, Blue Horizon appears to be decades ahead of the Nobel winners.
 If their treatments work, then they are already well on the way to proving what much of the rest of the world of medicine theorises: one day stem cell treatments will change the fate of humankind.

 “The thing is, if it’s works then great.
 But what are the chances of it working?”
 Asks Professor Colin Goding of Oxford University’s Stem Cell Institute.
 “Even on the examples I saw on their video [hosted on the Blue Horizon website] there’s no evidence that the stem cell therapy they propose actually did anything.
 If you look at the video you see someone who has been injected with umbilical cord cells.
 They clearly get better, but that’s not to say that they got better as a result of the injection.
 It could have been for other reasons – could be that they were getting other therapies and treatments, or that they just naturally came out of whatever state they were in before.”